androidessence/RecyclerViewCursorAdapter/README.md

 Currently there is support to easily control a RecyclerViewCursorAdapter that uses a single ViewHolder.
 However, nothing restricts the user from using multiple View types; Just don't use `setupCursorAdapter()` and instead instantiate the CursorAdapter in your own way and adjust onBindViewHolder and onCreateViewHolder accordingly.

+### Inspiration
+---
+Inspiration for this library came from a beautiful [StackOverflow answer](http://stackoverflow.com/a/27732748/3131147) by user [nbtk](http://stackoverflow.com/users/1371730/nbtk).

 ### Contributors
 ---
 [Adam McNeilly](http://github.com/AdamMc331)